dikortis/LetsTalkETC/Episodes/Episode_14.md

-stuff for it became more about the overall system design rather than any specific technological implementation and it was around then that I I was sort of initially a Bitcoin skeptic to be honest and then after reviewing other attempted digital currency things I
+stuff for it became more about the overall system design rather than any specific technological implementation and it was around then that I was sort of initially a Bitcoin skeptic to be honest and then after reviewing other attempted digital currency things I